raynamharris/musicalgenes/README.md

 # Musical Genes

-_A Shiny app for the vizualization and sonification of the gene expression during parental care in pigeons._
+_A Shiny app for the vizualization and sonification of the gene expression during parental care._

 Click the [Shiny link](https://raynamharris.shinyapps.io/musicalgenes/) for interactive data exploration on the web